Skip to content

 Once in Germany, applicants should get an appointment at their local Foreigners’ Authority to apply for a residence permit for the purpose of taking up employment.
 We recommend doing this as far in advance as possible, as it can be difficult to get an appointment.

-Prior to the appointment, applicants should have the necessary forms fully filled out and all supporting documents well organized.
-These can vary from region to region, so contact the Foreigners’ Authority ahead of time to find out what’s necessary.
+Before the appointment, applicants should have the necessary forms fully filled out and all supporting documents well organized.
+Additionally, an Anmeldung or registration of current address will be required to obtain the final residence permit.

 Additionally, an Anmeldung or registration of current address will be required to obtain the final residence permit.